 Low Water Flow or Pressure in RO System

-One of the most frequent complaints in commercial RO operations is a significant drop in water flow rate or system pressure.
+One of the most common complaints with commercial RO is when the water flow or system pressure drops a lot.

 Causes:

-- Scaling due to hard water minerals like calcium and magnesium
+- Scaling from hard water minerals, like calcium and magnesium

-- Incorrect settings on the pressure control valve
+- Wrong settings on the pressure control valve

 Solutions:

-- Conduct membrane cleaning using antiscalant solutions and chemical flushes
+- Clean membranes with antiscalant solutions and chemical flushes.

-- Inspect and service the high-pressure pump for wear or seal failure
+- Check the high-pressure pump for wear or seal problems.

-- Verify and calibrate all pressure settings based on manufacturer specifications
+- Double-check and adjust all pressure settings to what the manufacturer recommends.

 Read More: 8 Benefits of Installing a Home Water Filtration System